A Prayer for the Dying

 A Prayer for the Dying is a 1987 thriller film about a former IRA member trying to escape his past.
-The film was directed by Mike Hodges, and stars Mickey Rourke, Liam Neeson, Bob Hoskins, and Alan Bates.
+The film was directed by Mike Hodges, and stars Mickey Rourke, Bob Hoskins, Alan Bates and Liam Neeson.
 The film is based on the 1973 Jack Higgins novel of the same name.

 Plot

-The film begins with a small IRA team, including Martin Fallon (Mickey Rourke) and Liam Docherty (Liam Neeson), watching as two British Army Land Rovers approach the roadside bomb they have set for them.
-At the last minute, a school bus overtakes the army vehicles and detonates the bomb as it passes, killing the children.
-After most of the team escape the scene pursued by the soldiers, Fallon travels to London in a bid to escape the past.
-In London, he is approached by a contact who asks him to take on one last job on behalf of local gangster Jack Meehan (Alan Bates) and his brother Billy Meehan (Christopher Fulford).
-They offer Fallon money, a passport and passage to the US if he kills a rival gangster.
-Initially reluctant, he nonetheless takes on the job.
-However, as he is carrying out the hit in a graveyard, he is seen and confronted by the local Catholic priest, Father Michael Da Costa (Bob Hoskins).
-The confrontation is watched from a distance by Billy Meehan, who tells his brother there is a witness to the killing.
+The film begins with an IRA team, including Martin Fallon (Mickey Rourke) and Liam Docherty (Liam Neeson), watching as two British Army Land Rovers approach a roadside bomb they have set for them.
+At the last minute, a school bus overtakes the army vehicles and detonates the bomb, killing the children.
+The team flees the scene, and Fallon travels to London to escape the past and decides never to kill anyone again.
+In London, he is approached by a contact to take on one last killing contract on behalf of local gangster cum funeral director Jack Meehan (Alan Bates) and his brother Billy Meehan (Christopher Fulford), to eliminate another gangster, in return for money, a passport and passage to the USA.
+Initially reluctant, he nonetheless takes on the job and kills the target, but is seen by the local Catholic priest, Father Michael Da Costa (Bob Hoskins).
+Jack learns there is a witness to the killing.

-Fallon visits the church and confesses to the priest in a bid to ensure his silence; he also meets and finds himself becoming attracted to the priest's blind niece Anna (Sammi Davis), who lives at the church along with her uncle.
+Fallon visits the church and confesses to Fr Michael in a bid to ensure his silence; he also meets the priest's blind niece Anna (Sammi Davis), who lives at the church with her uncle; she starts to fall in love with Fallon.
 Meehan, however, insists that Fallon must kill the priest too and tells Fallon he will not be paid until the loose end is tied up.
-Fallon now finds himself targeted by both the Meehans and the IRA, who see him as a security risk following his disappearance, and send Docherty and another member, Siobhan Donovan (Alison Doody), to London to persuade him to return to Ireland.
-Billy Meehan eventually decides to take matters in his own hands and goes to the church looking for Fallon, but Anna kills him in a struggle when he attacks her after finding her alone in the church house.
-Fallon meanwhile manages to outwit a group of Meehan's men who had been assigned to kill him after tricking him aboard a boat he was assured would be taking him to the US.
-Returning to the church, Fallon finds Jack Meehan with a bomb he intends to use to kill the priest and his niece but which will be blamed on Fallon and his IRA connections.
-After a struggle, Anna and Michael escape, but the bomb goes off killing Meehan and leaving Fallon fatally injured.
+Fallon now finds himself targeted by the cops, the Meehans and the IRA, who now see him as a risk, and send Docherty and another member, Siobhan Donovan (Alison Doody), to London to persuade him to return to Ireland failing which Fallon should be killed.
+Fallon refuses to return, but Docherty hesitates to kill Fallon at the last moment.

+Billy Meehan eventually decides to take matters in his own hands and goes to the church looking for Fallon, but Anna kills him in a struggle when he attacks her in the church house.
+Fallon disposes of Billy's corpse in Jack's own crematorium.
+Siobhan kills Docherty at the behest of the IRA.
+Jack tries to trick and get Fallon killed aboard a boat he is assured would be taking him to the US, but he sees through this and has Meehan's men strip naked then throws them off the boat, without killing them.

+Returning to the church, Fallon finds Jack Meehan trying to bomb the church and kill the priest and his niece, which he thinks will be blamed on Fallon and his IRA connections.
+After a struggle, Anna and Michael escape, but the explosion kills Meehan and leaves Fallon fatally injured.
 In his dying moments, Fallon confesses his past to the priest, who grants him absolution.
 Fallon dies in peace.